BrianKvin/dart_practice/todo_app/README.md

 - **Delete Tasks**: Easily remove tasks from the list.
 - **Persistent Storage**: (Optional) Save tasks using local storage so they persist across app restarts.

+### Dependencies

+This app uses the following dependencies:

+- **slidable**: A Flutter package that provides sliding actions for list items.
+Used to enable features like delete or edit actions in the task list.
+- **hive**: A lightweight and fast key-value database for Flutter, used for persistent storage of tasks.

 ### Installation

 1. Clone this repository: